KonuTech/gfk_ml_ops_data_analyst/README.md

 **Observations and hypotheses about the data set provided (Guessing Game)**

-> * The assumption regarding the Business Context of data: retail online data (probably from point-of-sales equipment).
+> * The assumption regarding the Business Context of data: retail online and/or point-of-sales data.
 > * The assumption regarding Meaning of Label: probably the model tries to predict if a person would be interested in a product.
 Recommendation tasks.
 > * The assumption regarding Sales Channel: email, ad, baner, sms marketing.
 > * The assumption regarding provided data: given fields/variables are just model attributes which can be used for exploratory needs.